Public input sought on striped bass slot limit

 CDFW has developed a Striped Bass Angler Preference Survey to solicit input.
 Anglers can participate by going online to https://www.surveymonkey.com/.

-A public meeting on the proposed regulation change will be hosted by CDFW and the Nor-Cal Guides Sportsmen’s Association from 6-8 p.m. on Aug.
+A public meeting on the proposed regulation change will be hosted by CDFW and the Nor-Cal Guides Sportsmen’s Association 6-8 p.m., Wednesday, Aug.
 24. Those interested can attend and participate either in person, 1010 Riverside Parkway, W. Sacramento, or remotely (online or by phone).

 At the meeting, the public is invited to ask questions of both CDFW and the Nor Cal-Guides and Sportsmen’s Association.
 CDFW staff will provide updates on the current state of the striped bass fishery along with existing angler survey data.